Ion Mix Can Invert Centrifugal Confinement

 How these results are modified in other cases is largely left for future work.
 However, some of the physics described here is more general than the model would suggest.
 Eqs.~(\ref{eqn:GibbsMatchInitial}) and (\ref{eqn:GibbsMatching}), and much of the following discussion, apply any time the density distribution of each species along a field line is a function of the Gibbs factor alone.
 This is also true, for example, of the truncated-Maxwellian loss-cone model discussed in the Appendix.

 The ideas presented here would also apply to forces other than centrifugal forces.
 Ponderomotive forces have been proposed for various uses in plasma traps \cite{Watari1978, Fader1981, Rubin2023}; these forces can have various mass and charge dependences, depending on the polarization of the fields.
 The same analysis would also apply to gravitational forces.
 Indeed, the mechanisms described here are closely related to effects that have been noted in the astrophysics literature in which protons can be expelled from stars, depending on the stars' compositions \cite{Montmerle1976, Michaud1979}.
+Other forces would appear in the Gibbs factor in Eq.~(\ref{eqn:Gibbs}), consistent with a zero-current force balance.
 However, the most immediate application is a new way of end-plugging centrifugal mirror machines.
 Centrifugal mirrors have advantages over their conventional counterparts, both in terms of confinement and in terms of stability \cite{Lehnert1971, Bekhtenev1980, Piterskii1995, Ellis2005, Teodorescu2010, Kolmes2024Flutes}.
 If the techniques proposed in this paper can further improve the performance of centrifugal mirror traps, the upside potential could be significant.

 \textit{Acknowledgments.} The authors are grateful to Alex Glasser, Mike Mlodik, and Tal Rubin for helpful conversations.
 This work was supported by ARPA-E Grant No. DE-AR0001554.